masslany/PodkopMultiplatform/README.md

 - **Data Collections**: Kotlinx Immutable Collections
 - **Architecture**: MVVM with a focus on Unidirectional Data Flow (UDF)

-## 🔑 Configuration & API Keys
+## Configuration & API Keys

-The app interacts with the Wykop API and requires API keys to function.
+The app interacts with the Wykop API and uses Firebase on Android.
+Some local configuration files are intentionally not stored in the repository and must be provided before the app can run.

 ### Android
 1. Create a file named `apikeys.properties` in the root directory of the project.